ramit-das-intel24/ramit-das-intel24/README.md

 - 💞️ I’m looking to collaborate on Tools built for the HW SW inteface.
 - 📫 How to reach me ramit.das@intel.com/totalramit1@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Goedel's incompleteness theorems caution us about the limits of Formal Methods but yet here we are, seems like the possibilities are a measure-1 set ain't it?
+- ⚡ Fun fact: Goedel's incompleteness theorems caution us about the limits of Formal Methods yet here we are, seems like the possibilities are a measure-1 set ain't it?

 <!---
 ramit-das-intel24/ramit-das-intel24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.